|

 there are 5 arguments, the blueprint code will be duplicated 5 times,

-each tailored to one of the arguments.@macro
+each tailored to one of the arguments.@macro_name

 is used.
 The number of arguments